DFE-Digital/early-careers-framework/README.md

 Check the file `manifest.yml` for customisation of name (you may need to change it as there could be a conflict on that name), buildpacks and eventual services (PostgreSQL needs to be [set up](https://docs.cloud.service.gov.uk/deploying_services/postgresql/)).

 The app should be available at https://govuk-rails-boilerplate.london.cloudapps.digital

+### Seeding cip content / anything else

+1. Make sure you are ok with the content in seed files to be created in your db.
+2. Run `cf login -a api.london.cloud.service.gov.uk -u USERNAME`, `USERNAME` is your personal GOV.UK PaaS account email address
+3. Run `cf run-task ecf-dev "cd .. && cd app && ../usr/local/bundle/bin/bundle exec rails db:seed"` to start the task.